 As Labor Day approaches, you might be wondering what happened to the summer.
-For many, summertime is an endless series of fun activities, and to it tends to go by faster than the other seasons.
 I know that I’d love to still be at the beach right now!

 The transition back to school can be difficult for teachers and students alike.
 Music teachers may be looking for resources to prepare students for the new school year.
 Whether you are a preschool music teacher about to finish up summer classes or have already begun the school year, this preschool music lesson plan is perfect for getting kids excited about being at school.